flurium/agency/src/content/blog/our-stack.md

 ---
 title: "The tech stack we bet on"
-description: "The technologies and a bit on infrastructure stack we bet on as Flurium agency."
+description: "Discover the cutting-edge tech stack employed by Flurium agency.
+From frontend frameworks like Svelte to backend solutions and infrastructure choices, explore their bets for optimized development and enhanced project performance."
 ---

-# The tech stack we bet on and you should too
+# The Tech Stack We Bet On and You Should Too

-The stacks change during the time, so we want to make sure our projects can keep competitive state as long as possible.
-As a business we want to provide the best value for situation, so we will consider some paths of stack depending on requirements.
+Technology stacks evolve over time, and we strive to ensure that our projects remain competitive for as long as possible.
+As a business, we aim to provide the best value for each situation, which is why we consider different stack options based on specific requirements.

-Because if we do use a good and performant, we should explain to our clients why it's important.
-Or we should just use the fastest to develop tool.
+When it comes to selecting the right technology, we believe in using performant tools and explaining their importance to our clients.
+Alternatively, we may opt for the fastest development tools depending on the project.

 ## Frontend

-React is popular, but I hate it and there is better alternatives.
-The problems with React: one of the slowest, drama, too much goes into fullstack, messy.
+Although React is popular, we have explored alternative frameworks that we believe offer superior benefits.
+We have found some limitations with React, such as performance issues, complexities arising from its full-stack nature, and a somewhat messy development process.
-So I am gonna bet on one of the new generation frameworks, such as: Svelte, Solid, Qwick, Astro.
+As a result, we have chosen to bet on the next generation of frameworks, including Svelte, Solid, Qwick, and Astro.

-I picked **Svelte** and SvelteKit as meta framework.
+In particular, we have selected **Svelte** and SvelteKit as our preferred meta framework.
-Solid is fast, but Solid Start (their meta framework) isn't production ready.
-Qwick is very yong, but has company behind (which is good for developing).
-But Svelte is super, it's fast and clean to write, when you learnt it.
-Svelte has company behind ther back - Vercel, as a result it gets a lot of updates and latest features from Next.js like ISR.
-Svelte is performant and small, has certain structure, so it's easier to get into another project.

-If we need purely static website we may consider Astro as for this website.
+While Solid is fast, its meta framework, Solid Start, is not yet production-ready.
+Qwick, on the other hand, is relatively new but benefits from strong developer support.
+However, Svelte stands out due to its exceptional speed and clean syntax once you become proficient with it.
+Moreover, Svelte has the backing of Vercel, which ensures frequent updates and the inclusion of cutting-edge features from Next.js, such as Incremental Static Regeneration (ISR).
+Additionally, Svelte's performance and well-defined structure make it easier to transition between projects.

+For purely static websites, Astro is a viable option worth considering.

 ## Backend

-There are 2 beckend solutions for different situations:
+We have identified two backend solutions to accommodate different scenarios:

-- Asp.Net Core
+- ASP.NET Core
 - Serverless SvelteKit

 ### Asp.Net Core

-Conditions and/or:
+ASP.NET Core is an excellent choice under the following conditions:

-- The amount of users is middle or large
+- The project involves a moderate to large user base.
-- Requirement for long running processes (for example, chat)
+- There is a need for long-running processes, such as chat functionality.
-- Execution speed metters
+- Execution speed is crucial.

-Asp.Net Core is very performant for almost any task.
-Can do long tasks like chat or background tasks like incrementing limits.
-We are good at it, because it was our main technology during studing.
-Is a bit harder to start, because front and back is seperated, so we need to sync types and connect them.
-But for the last thing I mentioned solution is to create template, where boilerplate configuration is done.
+ASP.NET Core offers exceptional performance for various tasks, including chat functionality or background processes like limit increments.
+Since it has been our main technology during our learning phase, we have gained significant expertise in it.
+Although it may have a slightly steeper learning curve due to the separation of front-end and back-end components, we have developed a template that streamlines the process by providing boilerplate configurations.

 ### Serverless SvelteKit

-Conditions and/or:
+Serverless architecture, particularly with SvelteKit, is a suitable option when:

-- The amount of users is small or middle
+- The project caters to a small to moderate user base.
-- We need to develop fast.
-It can be requirement from client or the client doesn't give a sh\*t about it and has money.
+- There is a need for rapid development.
+This requirement may stem from client expectations or the client's indifference towards development time and a willingness to invest financially.

-The serverless is cool, because you can scale infinitely while you have money.
-Small amount of serverless is cheap and even free, so it's good for startups.
-Fast to develop, because everything is inside of 1 SveltKit project with types.
+Serverless architecture offers scalability potential, allowing for infinite scaling as long as the budget allows.
+It is cost-effective, with the ability to handle small workloads at minimal or no cost, making it an attractive choice for startups.
+Serverless SvelteKit projects are fast to develop since everything is contained within a single SvelteKit project with integrated typing support.

 ## Infrastructure

-We can't always deside which infrastructure to use, but we will offer next ones.
+Although we do not always have complete control over the choice of infrastructure, we typically recommend the following options:

 ### Frontend and Serverless hosting

-I prefer [Vercel](https://vercel.com/) because they push limits the most, the service is great.
-The coolest features like ISR is there.
-Edge functions are faster than Lambda.
-Vercel support ton of frameworks with prebuilt configuration.
-Good pricing.
+Our preferred hosting provider is [Vercel](https://vercel.com/) due to its cutting-edge features and exceptional service quality.
+Vercel offers advantages such as support for numerous frameworks with prebuilt configurations, including powerful features like Incremental Static Regeneration (ISR).
+Vercel's edge functions also provide faster response times compared to Lambda.
+Furthermore, Vercel offers competitive pricing options.

-But if we want, we can consider using Netlify or Cloudflare or anything with Docker.
+However, if desired, we can consider alternatives such as Netlify or Cloudflare, or any hosting provider that supports Docker.

 ### Backend

-Docker is genuanly the best at the current moment, so everything that supports docker is good.
-Cool if service allow to create several instances of same app and service manage load by itself.
-I recommend [Fly](https://fly.io/), it has exellent performance.
-But you need to use CLI and setup GitHub CI by yourself (not hard if you did it once).
+At present, Docker is considered the most reliable option, and we recommend utilizing services that support Docker.
+It is advantageous if the service allows the creation of multiple instances of the same application and manages the load balancing automatically.
+One recommendation we have is [Fly](https://fly.io/), which delivers excellent performance.
+While it requires some initial setup, including using the CLI and configuring GitHub CI, these steps are relatively straightforward for those who have prior experience.

 ### Database

-I think PostgreSQL is geniualy one of the best databases.
-We also use CockroachDB, because it's very similar to PostgreSQL (can use the same drivers).
+When it comes to databases, we believe PostgreSQL is among the best choices.
+Additionally, we use CockroachDB, which is similar to PostgreSQL and can use the same drivers.

-To host database there is plenty of solutions.

-If we use Serverless we can do:
+For database hosting, numerous solutions are available:

-- [PlanetScale](https://planetscale.com/) (is actually like MySql, but it's good)
+- [PlanetScale](https://planetscale.com/) (offers functionality similar to MySQL but with notable advantages)
 - [Neon](https://neon.tech/)
 - [CockroachDB Cloud](https://cockroachlabs.cloud/)

-But it's not super popular case actually, so we can host database almost anywhere.
+However, database hosting is flexible, and we can choose almost any hosting provider.
-Fly.io looks pretty good also for databases.
+[Fly](https://fly.io/) also appears to be a promising option for hosting databases.

-We didn't use NoSql databases much, but I definetely will not conside MongoDB.
+While we have limited experience with NoSQL databases, we generally do not recommend MongoDB.
-Redis is good for Key-Value db and host it on [Upstash](https://upstash.com/).
+For key-value databases, Redis is a suitable choice, and it can be hosted on [Upstash](https://upstash.com/).

 ### Email sending

-Almost always we need to send emails.
-I recommend [Resend](https://resend.com/), because it's really cool.
+Sending emails is often a crucial requirement for our projects.
+We recommend using [Resend](https://resend.com/) due to its excellent features and capabilities.
-And for templating we should use [React Email](https://react.email/), it transforms JSX into email compatible html.
+For email templating, we suggest utilizing [React Email](https://react.email/), which seamlessly transforms JSX into email-compatible HTML.

-If we want to send information to ourselves, like info about new customer or new order.
-I would recommend to try use Telegram Bots.
-At our agency website the contact form just send a message to private telegram group.
+When it comes to sending information internally, such as new customer or order notifications, we recommend exploring the use of Telegram Bots.
+For example, on our agency website, the contact form sends a message to a private Telegram group, providing an efficient solution.
-And eventually it is much efficient for us.
-We don't pay for it, we get notifications, everyone already use Telegram.
+Telegram offers several benefits, including cost-effectiveness, reliable notifications, and widespread usage among our team members.